tarantool/doc/doc/dev_guide/internals/iproto/replication.rst

 Both messages' IPROTO_REQUEST_TYPE is IPROTO_OK.
 IPROTO_TIMESTAMP is a float-64 MP_DOUBLE 8-byte timestamp.

-Since version 2.11, both messages have an optional field that contains the :ref:`IPROTO_VCLOCK_SYNC <internals-iproto-keys-vclock>` key.
+Since version 2.11, both messages have an optional field in the body that contains the :ref:`IPROTO_VCLOCK_SYNC <internals-iproto-keys-vclock>` key.

-Note that the master's heartbeat has no body:
+The master's heartbeat has no body if the IPROTO_VCLOCK_SYNC key is omitted.

+The message from master to a replica:

 ..  raw:: html
     :file: images/repl_heartbeat_message.svg

-The response from replica looks like this:
+The response from replica:

 ..  raw:: html
     :file: images/repl_heartbeat_response.svg

 The tutorial :ref:`Understanding the binary protocol <box_protocol-illustration>` shows actual byte codes of the above heartbeat examples.